amirkhan-ak-sf/mulesoft-composer/README.md

 ## Prerequisites

-Before we start working with platform APIs, you need these 2 pieces of data: a session token and the organization id as shown in the below image.
+Before we start working with composer APIs, you need these 2 pieces of data: a session token and the organization id as shown in the below image.

 ![](https://github.com/amirkhan-ak/Composer-Images/blob/main/composer.png?raw=truemposer.png)